 Online Journals: If you’re more interested in the science side, there are many scientific journals online.

 Government Resources: Presidential Fitness Challenge, health.gov, Centers for Disease Control and Prevention, and many more.

 You can also follow other health-related Facebook pages and share content that you find interesting.

 Should I only post about health topics?
 It’s up to you.
 On the corporate site, we tend to stick with business-building and health-related but you have more flexibility.
 Let your personality shine through.
 You’ll quickly learn what people like and don’t like but don’t be afraid to branch out.
 You’ll never make everyone happy with every post.
 People will stop following you.
 People will hide your posts.
 It’s okay

 How often should I post?
 It’s important to remember that not everyone who is a fan of your page will see everything you post.
 It’s typically 2%-5% of your actual followers who will see a post.
 Some do better than others.
-In our next article we’ll talk about what you can do to increase that percentage.
+You can use things like da checkers to evaluate this and improve your outreach.
+In our next article, we’ll talk about what you can do to increase that percentage.
 But, back to the original question, once a week to 14 times a week (twice a day).
 Vary your post times if you’re posting multiple times per week.
 There are prime times to post (8 at night and 8 in the morning) but other times may work better for your fans, so experiment.
 In a later article I’ll show you how to see when people are actually viewing your posts (and a few other metrics that Facebook provides).

 What if I don’t have time to go in every day and post?
 Once you get it down it takes less than 10 minutes to find good content and post it.
 But, life gets busy.
 There are free tools that allow you to create posts and schedule them.
 You can also schedule them out on Facebook itself.